ThilinaManamgoda/password-manager/index.md

     ```bash
         password-manager search test
     ```
-    Once you enter the Master password the a list of password entries will be listed that match the given label.
+    Once you enter the Master password, a list of password entries will be listed that match the given label.
 Once the entry is selected, the **password** will be copied to the clipboard.

 1. Search a password entry with a **label**
     ```bash